google/mobly-snippet-lib/examples/ex1_standalone_app/README.md

-# Standalone App Snippet Example
+# Standalone Snippet App Example

 This tutorial shows you how to create a standalone Mobly snippet app.
+To create a snippet app that controls (instruments) another app under test, please see (Example 2](../ex2_espresso/README.md).

 ## Tutorial